 In Progress.
-The college has contracted Thomas Roha who has extensive experience with the requirements associated with the establishment of a foundation and worked for the College of the Marshall Islands to establish their foundation.
+The Friends of the College of Micronesia-FSM, a foundation for the college, has been established.
 Five foundation board members have agreed to serve.
-IRS has determined that the Friends of the College of Micronesia-FSM foundation qualifies as being tax exempt as an organization and is classified as a public charity.
+U.S. IRS has determined that the Friends of the College of Micronesia-FSM foundation qualifies as being tax exempt as an organization and is classified as a public charity.